lammps/lammps/lib/kokkos/BUILD.md

 target_link_libraries(myTarget Kokkos::kokkos)
 ````
 That's it!
 There is no checking Kokkos preprocessor, compiler, or linker flags.
-Kokkos propagates all the necesssary flags to your project.
+Kokkos propagates all the necessary flags to your project.
 This means not only is linking to Kokkos easy, but Kokkos itself can actually configure compiler and linker flags for *your*
 project.
 If building in-tree, there is no `find_package` and you link with `target_link_libraries(kokkos)`.